D-instanton Effects on the Holographic Weyl Semimetals: Introduction

-There are two classes of the holographic approach to the Weyl semimetal(WSM).
-The first one is the so-called `bottom-up' approach.
-This approach is starting with Einstein-Hilbert gravity theory in 4+1 dimensional asymptotically anti-de Sitter space time coupled to two $U(1)$ gauge fields.
-One gauge field provides a global charge and the other plays a role of the axial gauge field via Chern-Simons interactions \cite{Landsteiner:2015lsa,Landsteiner:2015pdh,Liu:2018spp,Landsteiner:2019kxb,Juricic:2020sgg}.
-By calculating free energy or transport coefficient from the black hole horizon, they studied phase transition from WSM to Chern insulator and anomalous Hall conductivities.
-Based on this setup, there were several works on surface phenomena of the WSM \cite{Ammon:2016mwa,Landsteiner:2016stv,Baggioli:2018afg,Grignani:2016wyz,Ammon:2018wzb,Liu:2018djq,Baggioli:2020cld}.
-In addition, the surface state of WSM was studied by calculating the fermion spectral function in the context of gauge/gravity duality \cite{Oh:2020cym}.
+Gauge/gravity duality \cite{maldacena1999large,witten1998anti,gubser1998gauge} provides a powerful framework to study strongly interacting systems.
+In particular, it allows one to compute DC and AC transport coefficients in strongly coupled systems \cite{andrade2014simple,blake2013universal,donos2014thermoelectric,kim2014coherent,seo2016character}.
+Holographic models have also successfully reproduced experimental features such as transport with multiple currents \cite{seo2017holography} and magnetoelectric responses in topological insulators \cite{seo2017strong,seo2017small}.

-The second class of the holographic model for describing WSM is `top-down' approach.
-This approach is based on the 10 dimensional type IIB supergravity in $AdS_5 \times S^5$ which is a large $N_C$ limit of D3 brane.
-The dual boundary system turns out to be a 4 dimensional ${\cal N}=4$ supersymmetric $SU(N_C)$ Yang-Mills theory with $SO(6)$ R-symmetry. $N_F$ D7 branes are play a role of ${\cal N}=2$ hypermultiplets in the fundamental representation of $SU(N_C)$ gauge group.
-The axial symmetry can be realized by breaking $SO(6)$ R-symmetry to $SO(4)\times U(1)_A$.
-In \cite{Hashimoto:2016ize,Kinoshita:2017uch}, authors generate axial gauge field by introducing rotating electric field in $x-y$ plane at the boundary system.
-They studied non-equilibrium steady states of the WSM, theormodynamics and flucuation-dissipation relations.
+There are two main classes of holographic approaches to Weyl semimetals.
+The first is the \textit{bottom-up} approach, based on a five-dimensional Einstein--Maxwell theory with two $U(1)$ gauge fields, where one of them plays the role of an axial gauge field through Chern--Simons interactions \cite{Landsteiner:2015lsa,Landsteiner:2015pdh,Liu:2018spp,Landsteiner:2019kxb,Juricic:2020sgg}.
+These models have been used to study phase transitions and anomalous Hall conductivities.
+Various works have also investigated surface states and fermionic spectral functions in this framework \cite{Ammon:2016mwa,Landsteiner:2016stv,Baggioli:2018afg,Grignani:2016wyz,Ammon:2018wzb,Liu:2018djq,Baggioli:2020cld,Oh:2020cym}.

-Recently, the axial current is introduced by giving periodicity to the probe D7 brane along orthogonal direction of the D7 brane \cite{BitaghsirFadafan:2020lkh}.
-By studying D7 brane embedding, they found a phase transition from WSM to trivial insulator in terms of electron mass $m_e$ and Weyl parameter $b$.
-The details will be discussed in the next section.
-Based on this model, AC conductivity and the Fermion spectral functons are studied in \cite{Furukawa:2024zet,Lu:2025zxq}.
+The second class is the \textit{top-down} approach, based on type IIB string theory on $AdS_5 \times S^5$, corresponding to the large-$N_C$ limit of D3-branes.
+The dual boundary theory is a four-dimensional ${\cal N}=4$ $SU(N_C)$ supersymmetric Yang--Mills theory with $SO(6)$ R-symmetry.
+Introducing $N_F$ probe D7-branes adds ${\cal N}=2$ hypermultiplets in the fundamental representation.
+The axial symmetry arises from the breaking $SO(6) \rightarrow SO(4)\times U(1)_A$.
+In \cite{Hashimoto:2016ize,Kinoshita:2017uch}, axial gauge fields were generated via rotating electric fields in the $x-y$ plane, and non-equilibrium steady states were studied.